jivankandel/PUResNet/README.md

 7. TFBIO (https://gitlab.com/cheminfIBB/tfbio)
 8. Numpy (https://numpy.org/)
 9. Python 3.6 (https://www.python.org/)
-Note that: It is better to setup new environment using conda or pyenv
+\n Note that: It is better to setup new environment using conda or pyenv